skytap/course-manager-examples/examples/mastodon/README.md

 Some scripts use composition to copy shared code, located at `scripts/shared`, into a `.build` directory which is then deployed to Skytap.

 Some scripts post example user content to Mastodon.
-This content is not owned by Skytap.
-It was created from the following sources:
+This content was was not created by Skytap, and was retrieved from the following sources:

-`scripts/shared/tooter/lib/script_support/toots/en.txt` - created by Microsoft's Bing chatbot on 9/30/2023
+- `scripts/shared/tooter/lib/script_support/toots/en.txt` - created by Microsoft's Bing chatbot on 9/30/2023
-`scripts/shared/tooter/lib/script_support/toots/es.txt` - created by Microsoft's Bing chatbot on 9/30/2023
+- `scripts/shared/tooter/lib/script_support/toots/es.txt` - created by Microsoft's Bing chatbot on 9/30/2023
-`scripts/shared/tooter/lib/script_support/toots/esbot.txt` - contains exerpts from Don Quijote by Miguel de Cervantes Saavendra, sourced from https://www.gutenberg.org/ebooks/2000
+- `scripts/shared/tooter/lib/script_support/toots/esbot.txt` - contains exerpts from Don Quijote by Miguel de Cervantes Saavendra, sourced from https://www.gutenberg.org/ebooks/2000

 ## Metadata Requirements